 Elizabeth is a life-long meditator, a practicing Quaker, an avid reader, and a Reiki master, who sometimes draws or makes things or writes haiku, and who spends a lot of time reading, walking, taking photographs, cooking, and growing things to eat in a remarkably productive, but very small urban garden.
 Elizabeth is especially passionate about seeking to take the teachings of yoga off of the mat and into daily life, especially with respect to how we relate to our work, community, and society–both local and global, and our own self-nurture and work, including diet and lifestyle.
 Elizabeth’s teaching expresses the belief that the practice of yoga helps us align with our true nature, enabling us to be more compassionate and generous to our living planet, all other beings and ourselves, and that yoga is for everyone.
 Elizabeth has contemplated and is yet undecided as to the most self-descriptive pronouns.

-At this point in her practice and offerings, she continues to be informed by her prior more focused studies, but invites more flexibility and exploration into the traditional forms, including combining techniques from dance into a practice.
-She is especially interested and open to exploring alternative venues and communities for sharing the practices.
+Elizabeth’s study of yoga is informed by a career in the law, avocation as an artist, background in dance and philosophy, and personal experience of the world, relationships, and creativity.
+At this point in practicing and making offering, Elizabeth continues to be informed by more focused studies and practices, but invites more fluidity in exploration of traditional forms, and has been especially interested and open to exploring alternative venues and communities for sharing the practices.

 |Follow Elizabeth on Facebook|